seonukkim/seonukkim/README.md

 ### Seonuk Kim

 👋 Hello, I'm Seonuk Kim.
-I'm currently a MLOps enginner at LionRocket, and also an undergraduate student at Ulsan National Institute of Science and Technology (UNIST), and double majoring in *Industrial Engineering* and *Design*.
+I'm currently an MLOps engineer at LionRocket, and also an undergraduate student at Ulsan National Institute of Science and Technology (UNIST), and double majoring in *Industrial Engineering* and *Design*.
 My research interests are generating anime images with Human-Centered AI and improving UX/UI design.

-I have a lot of interest in various fields, but mainly focus on below topics.
+I have a lot of interest in different fields, but mainly focus on followed topics.

+- 🎨 **Content:** Manga, Manhwa, Webtoon, Anime, Novel
 - 🖥️ **STEM:** Generative model, Data Science, Optimization
 - 📐 **Design:** Human-Centered AI, Human-Computer Interaction (HCI), User Experience / Interface (UX/UI) Design
-- 🎨 **Content:** Manga, Manhwa, Webtoon, Anime, Novel

 #### Contact